Giulio-jpg/TetrisWithRaylib/README.md

 };
 ```

-So when I draw them, I only need to specify the array index to get the tetromino:
+So when I need to perform operations on the current tetromino(like checking collisions or drawing it), I will be able to access it via two variables, its type and its rotation:

 ``` c
 tetrominoTypes[currentTetrominoType][tetrominoRotation]